SamPeterberg/SamPeterberg/README.md

 <div>

 # 💫 About Me:
- - 👋 Hi, I’m Sameer-Baluch
+ - 👋 Hi, I’m Sameer-Ahmed
 - 👀 I’m interested in IT and AI
 - 🌱 I’m currently learning Software Development
 - 💞️ I’m looking to collaborate on web projects